-The current restrictions in place within the United Kingdom in response to Covid-19 have created significant issues for many businesses and residents and as a result from April 2020, Council income was affected detrimentally as payers sought to defer payments or were unable to pay at all.
-The government has provided some support for lost income and additional costs borne by authorities.
-This going concern assessment covers the period up to 31 July 2022.
+The restrictions in place within the United Kingdom in response to Covid-19 have created significant issues for many businesses and residents.
+The government continued to provide some support for additional costs borne by authorities in the year 2020/21.
+This going concern assessment covers the period up to 31 August 2023.

-The Council has prepared a cash forecast to July 2022 and it does not identify any need for borrowing and provides assurance of continuing liquidity for that period.
+The Council has prepared a cash forecast to August 2023 and it does not identify any need for borrowing and provides assurance of continuing liquidity for that period.